bibiygarcia/bibiygarcia.github.io/projects/ExpandMyHorizons.md

 As a self-taught artist, I am working toward gaining experience in Adobe Creative Cloud's applications like Photoshop, Illustrator, and Premier.
 My passion lies in experimenting with various art mediums, which include but are not limited to: photography, videography, and digital art.
 My goal is to expand my knowledge and skills as an artist.

 Through my artistic pursuits, I've discovered that art is not confined to a canvas or screen; it touches every facet of life.
 From designing a simple door knob to baking a cake, art plays a role in shaping our world.
-I aim to use my experiences and creativity to enhance my work and cultivate a brighter future.
+I aim to use my experiences and creativity to enhance my work and cultivate a brighter tomorrow.

 <hr>

 <img class="img-fluid" src="../img/CompletedArt/OCIVISIONFULL2.png">

 <img class="img-fluid" src="../img/CompletedArt/SODACITYFUNKYDERBY.png">